About Us

 Home & Decor Writer

-Margot writes most of the home posts, which is good because she’s the only one of us with actual taste.
-Lives in a tiny apartment that somehow feels like a country house.
-Knows where to find good sheets.
+Margot writes most of the home posts, which is for the best, since she is the only one of us who has any taste.
+She has a small apartment that somehow gives off country house vibes, and she knows where to get good sheets.

 N